uitsmijter/Documentation/content/general/quickstart.md

 - To allow other Portals (like partner.example.com) to join the SSO, authorisation must be outside the main portal

 **Edit the Uitsmijter Values.yaml**:
-In this section we go through all the available settings and describe them in detail with recommended settings for the demo project described above.
+In this section, we will go through all available settings and describe them in detail with recommended settings for the demo project described above.

 ### Namespace